bbarnes4318/pvn-voice/src/website-content/about-us.md

 **Our Journey to Transform Business Communication**

 ### Content
-PVN Dialer was founded in 2010 by a team of telecommunications experts who recognized a critical gap in the market: businesses needed more flexible, affordable, and feature-rich phone systems without the complexity and high costs of traditional solutions.
+PVN Voice was founded in 2010 by a team of telecommunications experts who recognized a critical gap in the market: businesses needed more flexible, affordable, and feature-rich phone systems without the complexity and high costs of traditional solutions.

 After experiencing firsthand the frustrations that businesses face with outdated phone systems—complicated setups, unexpected costs, poor reliability, and lack of modern features—our founders set out to create something better.

 Starting with just a handful of clients in the San Francisco Bay Area, we built our cloud-based phone system from the ground up, focusing on reliability, ease of use, and outstanding customer support.
 What began as a small startup has grown into a trusted communications provider serving more than 10,000 businesses across North America.

-Our name, PVN Dialer, reflects our commitment to providing **P**rofessional **V**oice **N**etworks that businesses can depend on.
+Our name, PVN Voice, reflects our commitment to providing **P**rofessional **V**oice **N**etworks that businesses can depend on.
 Today, we're proud to help companies of all sizes communicate more effectively while saving substantially on their telecommunications costs.

 ## Our Mission & Values Section